- Apple Carplay or Android Auto on any motorcycle - March 26, 2023

 Mentioning I will ride Indonesia everybody replies, Bali? but I have no interest in there.

 (Post refreshed a little 2021, not much I can do with iPhone 4 images)

-First I visited Jakarta where I was unfortunately side lined for a couple of days feeling run down with some sort of bug.
-Well better now than on the ride.
-On my last day in Jakarta I made a visit to Istiqlal Mosque.
+Arriving Jakarta I made a visit to Istiqlal Mosque.
 This is the largest mosque in SE Asia and I engaged a guide to firstly get me access to the mosque, and then also a explanation of the workings and to learn something about the religion of Islam.
-I was very fortunate to have scored an excellent guide and I got an extended tour of the mosque.
-I am not a religious person however I found the information very interesting and also whilst not into man made things I found the design of the mosque caught my eye every where I looked.
-I am going to post three photos not by myself since my iPhone photos came out really lousy and I want to give some indication of how grand the design is.
+I am not a religious person however I found the information very interesting and the design of the mosque caught my eye every where I looked.
+I am going to post three photos not by myself since my iPhone photos came out really poor but I want to give some indication of how grand it is.

 Inside main hall which can hold 120,000 people, by Teguh Irjayanto

 One of the walkways by Oyi Kresnamurti

 Courtyard with minaret and the national monument in background by Afrandi Syahfril.